westindev-lbr/testing-avl-gl/practice/1-mutation.md

 testCases := {PDFHorizontalLayoutTest.
 PDFBasicTest.
 PDFElementTest.
 PDFLayoutTest.
 PDFColorTest.
 PDFFontTest.
 PDFParagraphTest.
 PDFDataTypeTest.
 PDFGeneratorTest.
 PDFStreamPrinterTest}. classesToMutate := 'Artefact-Core' asPackage definedClasses.

-analysis := MutationTestingAnalysis
+analysis := MTAnalysis new
-    testCasesFrom: testCases
-    mutating: classesToMutate
-    using: MutantOperator contents
-    with: AllTestsMethodsRunningMutantEvaluationStrategy new.
+    testClasses: testCases;
+    classesToMutate: classesToMutate.

 analysis run.
 ```

-This analysis takes around 2 minute (it was 1 minute, 52 secs in my machine when I ran this).
+This analysis takes around 2 minutes (it was 1 minute, 54 secs in my machine when I ran this).

 ### Test selection

 One way to reduce the runtime of mutation testing is to run the analysis on a subset of the original tests.
-A random selection would, of course, impact the results and thus the mutation score, potentially leading to misleading results.
-In this section, we will see a conservative way to test selection: *only run tests that cover a mutant*.

 This technique uses code coverage as a metric:

 1. it first runs all tests and evaluates the code coverage of each test.
 Particularly, it remembers what method was covered by what test.
 2. then, it computes mutants
 3. then, we proceed to run mutations.
 For each mutation it: